 Note: The film was made several years ago by the Hull Freedom Trail.
 Numbers quoted are now out of date: in 2011 the number of children we had assisted surpassed 1000!

-This clip of the St George Foundation was filmed and broadcast by BBC News in January 2015.
+This clip of St George Foundation was filmed and broadcast by BBC News in January 2015.

 Used with permission

-This clip of the St George Foundation was filmed and broadcast by Sky News in December 2014.
+This clip of St George Foundation was filmed and broadcast by Sky News in December 2014.

 More media coverage is featured on our Ebola response page.

 Pie chart showing how the money is spent in each category: only 1% is used for UK admin.

 The Wages & Salaries are local to Sierra Leone for staffing the centre, cooks, social workers, etc.

 See the full breakdown on our latest financial statements.